neos/doctools/Documentation/TheDefinitiveGuide/PartIII/SignalsAndSlots.rst

 .. note::

-	The ``@signal`` annotation is picked up by the AOP framework and the method is filled with implementation code as needed.
+	The ``Signal`` annotation is picked up by the AOP framework and the method is filled with implementation code as needed.

 To emit a signal in your code, simply call the signal method whenever it makes sense,